dasch-swiss/dsp-tools/docs/dsp-tools-excel.md

 }, ...
 ```

-After the creation of the list, a validation against the XSD schema for lists is performed.
+After the creation of the list, a validation against the JSON schema for lists is performed.
 An error message ist printed out if
 the list is not valid.
 Furthermore, it is checked that no two nodes are the same.